 While the first tactic is definitely a shortcut, something that social media heavily relies on today, and we’re kind of trapped there, the second approach requires process, iteration, rephrasing, dealing with uncertainties.
 In just a word: discomfort.

-It’s a piece of first-hand advice from my experience, and I aim to bring it to the surface to encourage more people to embrace this path since it’s the only one who makes you memorable.
+It’s a piece of first-hand advice from my experience, and I aim to bring it to the surface to encourage more people to embrace this path since it’s the only one that makes you memorable.

 Let’s do this!